-Sermon on Hebrews 11:1-3, 8-16 preached at Grace Ev.
-Lutheran Church by Pastor James Huebner.

-Sermon on Colossians 3:1-11 preached at Grace Ev.
+Sermon on Revelation 22:6-13 preached at Grace Ev.
 Lutheran Church by Pastor Daniel Bondow.

+Sermon on Luke 21:5-19 preached at Grace Ev.
+Lutheran Church by Pastor Aaron Strong.

-O Lord, grant us wisdom to recognize the treasures you have stored up for us in heaven that we may never despair but always rejoice and be thankful for the riches of your grace; through Jesus Christ, your Son, our Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.
+us the fullness of your grace to lay hold of your promises and live forever in your presence; through Jesus Christ, your Son, our Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.
 Amen.

 End Music: "Jesus Loves Me"

 Jesus promises to provide for his witnesses.
 When he calls his people to share the good news of forgiveness, he doesn’t send them out alone.
 He provides all they need as his children and witnesses.

 Sermon on 1 Peter 5:1-4 preached at Grace Ev.
 Lutheran Church by Pastor Jim Huebner.